-Indoor cats vs. outdoor cats is a constant debate for pet owners.
+Indoor cats vs. outdoor cats is a source of constant debate for pet owners.
 Is it cruel to make a feline live inside permanently?
 Do the risks of letting cats wander outside outweigh the benefits?
-Every cat owner thinks carefully about these questions.
+Every cat owner thinks carefully about these questions before making a decision.

 Your cat is likely to live longer, but he may grow frustrated.
 He’ll struggle to blunt his natural hunting instincts.
 Creating a stimulating environment is essential.
 We’ll assess the advantages and disadvantages before looking at how to ensure that your indoor cat is happy and contented.